ShanonPearce/ASH-Toolset/README.md

    - User SOFA Input
 7. **Select Dataset** from available options.
 A number of public HRTF datasets will be listed here if ‘Listener Type’ is set to 'Dummy Head / Head & Torso Simulator' or 'Human Listener'.
 8. **Select Listener** from available options.
 Some options will require an internet connection as the source dataset is not included and will be automatically downloaded from the web.
 If ‘Listener Type’ is set to ‘User SOFA Input’, user SOFA files will be automatically listed here.
 User SOFA files must be placed in the user data folder which is usually located at `C:\Program Files (x86)\ASH Toolset\_internal\data\user\SOFA`.
 Additional SOFA files can be found at the [SOFA conventions repository](https://www.sofaconventions.org/mediawiki/index.php/Files).
 9. **Select a sample rate** for the WAV or SOFA files.
 Available options are 44.1kHz, 48kHz, and 96kHz.
-Note: The sample rate of the generated BRIRs should match the sample rate of the sound device.
+Note: The sample rate of the generated WAV files should match the sample rate of the sound device.
 10. **Select a bit depth** for the WAV files.
 Available options are 24 bits per sample and 32 bits per sample.
 11. Select which files to include in the export.
     - Direction specific WAV BRIRs: Binaural Room Impulse Responses (BRIRs) in WAV format for convolution.
 One file for each source direction and 2 channels per file at specified sample rate and bit depth.
 This is file type is required for the app to auto-configure 'config.txt' in Equalizer APO.